vercre/vc/docs/src/using/index.md

     production use!
 </div>

-The Vercre API comprises three top-level libraries that form the backbone of OpenID for Verifiable Credentials.
+The Credibil VC API comprises a library with two top-level features that form the backbone of OpenID for Verifiable Credentials.

-- [Issuer](./issuer/index.md) — based on the [OpenID for Verifiable Credential Issuance] specification, the [vercre-issuer] library provides an API for issuing Verifiable Credentials.
+- [Issuer](./issuer/index.md) — based on the [OpenID for Verifiable Credential Issuance] specification, the `issuer` feature provides an API for issuing Verifiable Credentials.

 - [Verifier](./verifier/index.md) — based on the [OpenID for VerifiablePresentations]
-  specification, the [vercre-verifier] library provides an API for  requesting and presenting Verifiable Credentials.
+  specification, the `verifier` feature provides an API for  requesting and presenting Verifiable Credentials.

-- [Holder](./holder/index.md) — the the [vercre-holder] library is built against both specifications and can be used to simplify interactions with the issuance and presentation APIs.
-A typical implementation of the holder library would be a credential wallet.

 ## Design Axioms

-While not critical to learning to use the API, the following design axioms might be of some interest in understanding the philosophy we adopted for the development of Vercre libraries.
+While not critical to learning to use the API, the following design axioms might be of some interest in understanding the philosophy we adopted for the development of Credibil VC libraries.

 ### Do not bake HTTP into the API